-- know and understand the history of these islands as a coherent, chronological narrative, from the earliest times to the present day: how people's lives have shaped this nation and how Britain has influenced and been influenced by the wider world - know and understand significant aspects of the history of the wider world: the nature of ancient civilisations; the expansion and dissolution of empires; characteristic features of past non-European societies; achievements and follies of mankind - gain and deploy a historically grounded understanding of abstract terms such as 'empire', 'civilisation', 'parliament' and 'peasantry' - understand historical concepts such as continuity and change, cause and consequence, similarity, difference and significance, and use them to make connections, draw contrasts, analyse trends, frame historically-valid questions and create their own structured accounts, including written narratives and analyses - understand the methods of historical enquiry, including how evidence is used rigorously to make historical claims, and discern how and why contrasting arguments and interpretations of the past have been constructed - gain historical perspective by placing their growing knowledge into different contexts, understanding the connections between local, regional, national and international history; between cultural, economic, military, political, religious and social history; and between short- and long-term timescales.
+- know and understand the history of these islands as a coherent, chronological narrative, from the earliest times to the present day: how people's lives have shaped this nation and how Britain has influenced and been influenced by the wider world - know and understand significant aspects of the history of the wider world: the nature of ancient civilisations; the expansion and dissolution of empires; characteristic features of past non-European societies; achievements and follies of mankind

+- gain and deploy a historically grounded understanding of abstract terms such as 'empire', 'civilisation', 'parliament' and 'peasantry' - understand historical concepts such as continuity and change, cause and consequence, similarity, difference and significance, and use them to make connections, draw contrasts, analyse trends, frame historically-valid questions and create their own structured accounts, including written narratives and analyses - understand the methods of historical enquiry, including how evidence is used rigorously to make historical claims, and discern how and why contrasting arguments and interpretations of the past have been constructed - gain historical perspective by placing their growing knowledge into different contexts, understanding the connections between local, regional, national and international history; between cultural, economic, military, political, religious and social history; and between short- and long-term timescales.

 Our curriculum is designed so that the skills the children require progress as they move from Foundation stage to Key Stage 2.
 Consultations have been held with the feeder Infant School co-ordinator to ensure that skills progress from those taught at the Infant School and repetition is limited.
 Pre-cueing of vocabulary is encouraged to ensure that the key vocabulary relating to the topic is retained by all learners.
 We use a 3-tier vocabulary approach which is revisited regularly to enable understanding and retention.
-Pre-cueing of vocabulary is a regular focus for our EAL pupils.
+Pre-cueing of vocabulary is a regular focus for our EAL and SEND pupils.

 Knowledge mats are available for all units taught and these are used during classes.
 These knowledge mats consist of key vocabulary and their definitions, books that link to that area and the sticky knowledge which should be retained by the children.
 The history lessons support our school context-based drivers, the 5Es (Excel yourself, Embrace yourself, Explore the world, Engage with others, Express yourself).
 These are explicitly shared with the children.
+Every unit has VIP's (very important points), which are shared with the children and it is this knowledge that the children should be able to recall when asked further down the line.